 Market risk is changes in the value of assets from unexpected changes in volatility or prices in the financial markets, including that the value of technical provisions may develop differently from the assets.
-The most significant market risks for Storebrand are equity market risk, credit risk, property price risk, interest rate risk and exchange rate risk.
+The most significant market risks for Storebrand are interest rate risk, equity market risk, property price risk, credit risk and exchange rate risk.

-During 2018, there has not been material changes in the measures to assess the market risk.
+During 2019, there has not been material changes in the measures to assess the market risk.
 Other changes to the risk are described under the sub-paragraphs.